 The Odysseus Cave (Odisejeva špilja)

-Why is it named the Odysseus Cave?
+Why is it called the Odysseus Cave?
 According to Homer, it is here that Odysseus' ship was shipwrecked.
 Odysseus then swam to this cave, to this supposedly most beautiful island of all seas and oceans.
 The beautiful nymph, Calypso, the daughter of the giant Atlas, ruled here.
 She fell in love with Odysseus and unwilling to let him go, promised him immortality.
-Unhappy, Odysseus did not return her feelings and tried to get away.
+Odysseus did not return her feelings and tried to get away.
 Eventually, Zeus himself had mercy on him, with the intercession of Athena, who ordered Calypso to release him.
-Odysseus then built a raft with her help and sailed to the open sea:
+Odysseus then built a raft with her help and sailed out to sea:

 and another larger one of water;